Listen to the More Recipes About Music & Food Spotify Playlist

 Technically, I know I’d have to tweak this if I was serving it to Ms. Eilish.
 While she was raised vegetarian, she has since gone vegan.
 It honestly isn’t that much of a stretch.
 You’ll need a vegan mozzarella, which honestly I don’t believe exists, but if you’re vegan you’ll love.
 Also, swap the mayo in the Horsey Sauce for Aquifaba sauce or vegan mayo.
 If given the opportunity to make this for Billie, I’d gladly take the vegan tweak challenge.
 (HINT HINT)

 I’m going to state right at the top, this is NOT a “Mushroom Cheesesteak.”
 It’s a “Mushroom Melt” and there is a key difference.
 A cheesesteak requires MEAT!
 If I’m going to cook a plant-based recipe, I am not going to give it a carnivore-based name.
 Call that vegetarian or vegan sandwich what it is or make up a new name.
 You’re helping no one if you’re naming a meat-free dish after meat.

 Do not overthink the cheese for this.
 Go with simple deli provolone.
 Aged cheeses will not give you the melt factor you want here.
-Same goes for the sub roll.
+The same goes for the sub roll.
 Skip the fancy artisan bakery and head for the soft squishy roll 8-packs in the bread aisle.
 Pull the whole thing together with some quick Horsey Sauce and you’ll have a mushroom melt that’ll even satisfy a carnivore.